 Best-selling author Nina Teicholz dug deeper into the background, and takes us through it in her book The Big Fat Surprise.
 Reality provides a shaky picture: highly uncertain theories were hyped during the ’90’s, through numerous “scientific” conferences funded by players with economical interests in the matter.

 Later studies have indeed confirmed that a more traditional Mediterranean diet appears healthier than today’s Western (junk) diet.
 But the same might also apply for the traditional Mongolian diet – or any traditional unprocessed diet.
 The main difference could be that only one region has sponsored luxury conferences about our diets in a romantic setting.

 In our interview Nina Teicholz tells more about the background to how the Mediterranean diet became holy, and what science really shows.
 You can watch the introduction above.
-You can find the full interview on the membership pages (free for a month):
+You can find the full interview on the membership pages:

 More with Nina Teicholz

 On the membership pages there are also our interviews about the fear of fat, vegetable oils and the questionable scientific basis for fear of meat.
 Plus a presentation she gave at this year’s PaleoFX conference.